Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Theoretical Analysis

-The detailed proof is provided in Appendix~\ref{app:proof_lipschitz_theta}.
-This holds both in the nonlinear and linear PDE cases, though the proof is more straightforward for linear cases.
-Consequently, the hypergradient is L-smooth, which we use in the convergence analysis.
+The detailed proof is provided in Appendix C.2.
+This also holds in the nonlinear PDE cases, when the SOSC is satisfied, the local minimizer $\theta^{\star}(\omega)$ retains Lipschitz continuity and differentiability in a neighborhood of $\omega$.
+Consequently, the hypergradient is L-smooth, which we leverage in our convergence analysis.

-\begin{theorem}[Convergence to a stationary point] Assume that \begin{enumerate} \item The functions $Q$ and $c$ are continuously differentiable with respect to $\wb$.
-The upper-level loss $\Lupper$ is continuously differentiable with respect to both $\theta$ and $\wb$. \item The lower-level problem is $\mu$-strongly convex. \item The objective function $\Lupper(\cdot \ | \ \theta)$ is bounded below and its hypergradient is L-smooth. \end{enumerate} together with the L-Smoothness of the hypergradient, formulated as
+\begin{theorem}[Convergence to a stationary point] Assume that 1) the functions $Q$ and $c$ are continuously differentiable with respect to $\wb$, the upper-level loss $\Lupper$ is continuously differentiable with respect to both $\theta$ and $\wb$; 2) The lower-level problem is $\mu$-strongly convex; 3) the objective function $\Lupper(\cdot \ | \ \theta)$ is bounded below and its hypergradient is L-smooth.

 Then, the sequence of iterates $\{\wb_k\}_{k=0}^{\infty}$ generated by the gradient descent algorithm with a constant step size $\eta \in (0, 2/L)$ converges to a stationary point of $\Lupper(\cdot \ | \ \theta)$.